Sugizo: 2012–2015: Luna Sea, X Japan

 In 2012, besides being vastly involved with Luna Sea, two digital songs were released, titled "Final of the Messiah" and "Super Love 2012", followed by concerts.
 The final concert of the small Ascension to the Consientia tour was on September 17, at Akasaka Blitz.
 On May 30, the original soundtrack composed and produced by Sugizo for the theatre stage play 7 Doors was released, and he also starred in the play, a staging of Bartók's opera Bluebeard's Castle.

 On March 6, 2013, his remix album Vesica Pisces was released, including remixes by Juno Reactor, System 7, and The Orb.
 The Golden Sun of the Great East, the second Juno Reactor studio album featuring Sugizo, followed on April 23.
-Sugizo collaborated with a number of musicians on Dead End's tribute album, specifically on the song "Serafine".
 Sugizo was the musical director and composer for the new staging of Mary Shelley's Frankenstein, staged by the same producer of the earlier 7 Doors play.
-On December 11, A Will, Luna Sea's new studio album was released after thirteen years.
 On December 23, the solo tour Thrive to Realize started in Kobe, and ended on December 29 at Shibuya-AX in Tokyo.